-On November 7, 2011, the Department of Commerce published a proposed rule in the Federal Register (76 FR 68675) entitled "Revisions to the Export Administration Regulations (EAR): Control of Aircraft and Related Items the President Determines No Longer Warrant Control Under the United States Munitions List (USML)."
-This rule would add a number of items formerly controlled on the USML to the CCL.
-These items would be controlled for RS, National
+- On November 7, 2011, the Department of Commerce published a proposed rule in the Federal Register (76 FR 68675) entitled "Revisions to the Export Administration Regulations (EAR): Control of Aircraft and Related Items the President Determines No Longer Warrant Control Under the United States Munitions List (USML)." - On December 6, 2011, the Department of Commerce published a proposed rule in the Federal Register (76 FR 76072) entitled "Revisions to the Export Administration Regulations (EAR): Control of Gas Turbine Engines and Related Items the President Determines No Longer Warrant Control Under the United States Munitions List (USML)."